Revised August 6, 2023

 Infographic by Diane Burroughs, LCSW

-But that doesn't mean that you must avoid seeds at all costs.
-Avian veterinarians and pet experts will tell you that seeds should be regarded as a supplemental food, or even an occasional treat, rather than an essential part of your bird’s diet.
+No!
+This doesn't mean that you must avoid seeds at all costs.
+Avian veterinarians and pet bird nutritionists will tell you that seeds should be regarded as a supplemental food, or even an occasional treat, rather than an essential part of your bird’s diet.
 Seeds are great for training purposes.
-In fact, feeding your bird soaked organic sprouting seeds is a great way to supply essential nutrients.

 Even if your bird gets plenty of exercise outside of its cage it’s still important to be mindful of fat intake.
 Seed-only diets tend to be very high in fat, which can lead to obesity and fatty liver disease over time.